 West Florida Electric Cooperative Association, Inc. was formed on December 10, 1937 by 712 rural residents who banded together and borrowed $194,000 from REA to build the original 262 miles of line that was utilized to serve this area.
 The actual operation of the company began in 1939.

 Since that historic day in 1939, West Florida Electric Cooperative (WFEC) has grown to serve the four counties of Calhoun, Holmes, Jackson and Washington.
 WFEC currently has more than 4,000 miles of energized lines serving over 22,000 member-owners.
 Each mile of line serves approximately five consumers.
 The main office of WFEC is located on Peanut Road in Graceville.
 WFEC also has two district offices, one in Bonifay and the other in Sneads.
-WFEC receives the majority of its wholesale power from PowerSouth Energy Cooperative, a generation and transmission cooperative, based in Andalusia, AL.
+WFEC receives its wholesale power from PowerSouth Energy Cooperative, a generation and transmission cooperative, based in Andalusia, AL.